-Section D. Union Negotiating Committees.
+23 Section D. Union Negotiating Committees.

-Employees covered by this Agreement will be represented in primary and secondary level negotiations conducted during the term of this Agreement in accordance with this Section.
+- Employees covered by this Agreement will be represented in primary and secondary level negotiations conducted during the term of this Agreement in accordance with this Section. - Primary Negotiations.

-1. Primary Negotiations.
 The Union will designate a primary-level negotiation team who, if state employees, shall be employed or on leave of absence from a position in this Bargaining Unit.
-By mutual agreement between the parties to such primary negotiations, the Union may designate up to seven alternates who are employed in this Bargaining Unit to participate in such negotiations based upon the issues scheduled on the negotiations agenda.

-- 2. Secondary Negotiations.
+By mutual agreement between the parties to such primary negotiations, the Union may designate up to seven alternates who are employed in this Bargaining Unit to participate in such negotiations based upon the issues scheduled on the negotiations agenda. - 2.
+Secondary Negotiations.
 In the Department of Corrections, the Union shall be entitled to designate up to seven secondary negotiation team members; in the Department of Health and Human Services, the Union shall be entitled to designate up to three secondary negotiation team members.
-Secondary level negotiation team members shall be employed or on leave of absence from a position in this Unit in the Department to which such secondary negotiations pertain. - 3.
-Pay for Union Negotiation Committees.
+Secondary level negotiation team members shall be employed or on leave of absence from a position in this Unit in the Department to which such secondary negotiations pertain.

+Bay for Union Negotiation Committees.
 Not more than 12 primary level negotiation team members, and not more than seven Department of Corrections and not more than three Department of Health and Human Services Secondary Negotiation Team Members, shall normally be entitled to be released from scheduled work to participate in negotiations.
+Such release without pay shall normally be granted and under no

-Such release without pay shall normally be granted and under no circumstances shall unreasonably be denied.
+11 Such release without pay shall normally be granted and under no 12 circumstances shall unreasonably be denied.